galaxyproject/training-material/topics/transcriptomics/tutorials/differential-isoform-expression/tutorial.md

 - **Annotated transcripts**: contains all the input transcripts annotated with several additional attributes: **xloc**, **tss_id**, **cmp_ref**, and **class_code**.
 - **Loci file**: Lists the loci (locations) of the features in the input files.
-- **RefMap**: Contains a list of input loci with their best matches in the reference annotation.
+- **RefMap**: Contains the list of reference transcripts with the query transcripts which either fully or partially matches.
 - **TMAP**: Lists the most closely matching reference transcript for each query transcript.
 - **Accuracy stats**: Provides statistics on the comparison, including the number of input and reference features, the number of unique input features, and the total number of features.
 - **Tracking file**: Contains the genomic coordinates of the input features and their matching or non-matching reference features.

 > <details-title>Details on the GffCompare attributes</details-title>
 >
 > The **xloc** attribute indicates the super-locus to which a particular transcript belongs.
 The **tss_id** attribute serves as a unique identifier for the transcription start of that transcript.
 In cases where applicable, the **cmp_ref** attribute provides the nearest reference transcript, and the **class_code** attribute describes the relationship to this reference transcript.
 Additional information can be found in {% cite Pertea2020 %}.
+The most present class codes are: '=': complete, exact match of intron chain (TSS and TES may be different); 'c': contained in reference (intron compatible), 'k': the reference is contained, 'm': retained intron(s), all introns matched or retained; 'n': retained intron(s) with at least one new intron; 'j': multi-exon with at least one junction match
 >
 {: .details}

 In order to have an overview of the transcriptome, we can have a look at the **sensitivity** and **precision** metrics, which can be found in the **accuracy stats** file.
-Sensitivity is defined as the proportion of true positives among the total predicted features, while precision is defined as the proportion of true positives among the total predicted features and false positives.
+Sensitivity is defined as the proportion of true positives (found in prediction and in reference) among the total features in reference, while precision is defined as the proportion of true positives among the total predicted features.

 > <question-title>Sensitivity and precision</question-title>
 >
-> 1. What are the sensitivity and precission at transcript level?
+> 1. What are the sensitivity and precision at transcript level?
 > 2. How many novel exons have been identified?
 >
 > > <solution-title></solution-title>
 > >
 > > 1.
-At transcript level, precission is 99.6% and sensitivity 91.3%.
+At transcript level, precision is 99.6% and sensitivity 91.2%.
 > > 2.
-According the stats file, 112 new exons (0.6%) have been identified.
+According the stats file, 387 new exons (1.4%) have been identified.
 > >
 > {: .solution}
 {: .question}